ES Finance and Administration Relief Training Program

 - A third and fourth full day development and celebration conference

 - The journey continues.

-The 2019 Mentor Program application process has now closed.
+The Mentor Program application process is currently closed.

 Why do we need you to complete the Profile form? to gather information about you, what you want to achieve from participating in this program and also to help us to match the mentor partnerships.
 We hope you don’t find the process onerous, it isn’t designed to create extra work for you.
 We are happy for you to use dot points when filling in your profile, it provides us with an opportunity to understand your needs from the program and your partnership.
 Remember there are no right or wrong answers, we are interested in you!